AwfulCrawler/detective_mining/README.md

 theta = 100% for ALL SUBPLOTS in figure 12.
 However, if you look at the subplots for alpha = 0.4 and alpha = 0.5, you can see that the RER for selfish mining is all positive.
 Therefore the graphs don't match.

+The directory fig11_and_12_recreation contains code and plots for fig11 and fig12 which are consistent with each other, although I am not 100% sure of the results.

 ## Issues with the assumptions of the paper

 In the paper, they assume that the selfish miner reveals their hidden blocks as soon as they see a detective block.
 The assumption